Which Hugo Boss Brand is Best?

-As any regular customer at Mainline Menswear knows full well, German brand Hugo Boss is one of the biggest designer labels on the website and has huge collections from all three menswear sub-labels: Black, Orange and Green.
+As any regular customer at Mainline Menswear knows full well, German brand Hugo Boss is one of the biggest designer labels on the website and has huge collections from all three menswear sub-labels: Business, Casual and Athleisure.
 Each one has its own independent style, price range and design traits.
-But unless you have been buying Hugo Boss for a number of years, done your research or else have good insight into their brands, you will find it hard to figure out which one suits your personal style the best.
+But unless you have been buying Hugo Boss for a number of years, you will find it hard to figure out which one suits your personal style the best.
 So in order to help you out, we have provided a closer insight into each of their labels which will give you at least some idea where to start.

 Hugo Boss was formed way back in 1923 at a time when their country was battered and bruised from the World War and it wasn’t a very prosperous time for businesses in the country.
 Their main objective was to sell work clothing, raincoats and overalls for practical professions from their base in Metzingen near Stuttgart.
 In 1948 Hugo Boss himself passed away and the following years were the quietest of their existence, but all hope was not lost because at the end of the 1950s boss’ grandchildren Jochen and Uwe Holy took control of the firm and straight away they began to change its fortunes.
 This time they began making suits and this is still something that remains a huge part of their legacy and history today.